-How the COVID-19 pandemic affected the car wreckers in general?
+How does the COVID-19 pandemic affect car wreckers in general?
 The impact of the COVID-19 pandemic in Auckland was evidently negative, but that didn’t come off as a surprise to anyone.
 Needless to say, car wreckers in Auckland have also been affected by this.

 Just a heads up, these are just my humble opinion and findings – so don’t take it seriously.
 I started this article while we were in lockdown but didn’t finish.
-You know, all the COVID thing and computers quiet prone to viruses.
+You know, all the COVID things and computers are quite prone to viruses.

 COVID-19 restrictions and us (a bitter love story)

 As you know the government imposed several restrictions, our industry included.
 Since the rise of cases in the first half of 2020.
 One of the major restrictions was the closing of business in the level 3 COVID-19 alert.
 And it caused a huge downfall in the finances of the industry.